The Princess Without Parents

 Charlotte’s breath caught for a moment.

 The kingdom trembled at the loss.
-Many mourned—noble hearts and common alike wept for the queen who had listened, and the consort who had stood beside her like an oak.
-And yet… in the absence of wreckage, bodies, or even remnants of their carriage, hope refused to vanish entirely.
+And yet, in the absence of wreckage, bodies, or even remnants of their carriage, hope refused to vanish entirely.
+There were those who believed—perhaps foolishly, perhaps faithfully—that they might return.

+But five years had passed.
 Peridotia could not linger forever in the shadow of the ones it had lost.

 All but two had accepted their fate: Charlotte, their only daughter, and Jack, who served as both Knight Commander and mage of Peridotia.